-A complainant in an alleged offense set forth in this section has the ability to request that the Provost/Vice President for Academic and Student Affairs (or designee) review a Hearing Body's finding of the charged students responsibility for a violation of the Student Code of Conduct.
+A complainant in an alleged offense set forth in this section has the ability to request that the Provost/Vice President for Academic and Student Affairs (or designee) review a Hearing Body's finding of the charged student's responsibility for a violation of the Student Code of Conduct.
 Should the Provost/Vice President for Academic and Student Affairs (or designee) grant the appeal request, they will assign someone to hear the appeal other than the person who initially heard the case and/or determined the charged student's sanction.
-A complainant choosing to request an appeal must do so in writing to the Office of Student Accountability & Resolution, formerly Student Conduct Office, within five class days of the date on the decision letter.
+A complainant choosing to request an appeal must do so in writing to the Student Conduct team, within five class days of the date on the decision letter.
 Supporting documentation should accompany all appeal requests.
 An appeal request must be based on one or more of the following grounds: